SciCrunch/sparc-curation/docs/simple-sckan/readme.md

 # About Simple SCKAN

 What do we mean by **Simple SCKAN**?
-Simple SCKAN refers to an extension of the [SCKAN](https://zenodo.org/record/6369432#.YxkD5OzML0q) that allows writing queries about the [NPO&#39;s](https://link.springer.com/article/10.1007/s12021-022-09566-7) core connectivity knowledge in a simplified manner.
+Simple SCKAN refers to an extension of the [SCKAN](https://zenodo.org/record/6369432#.YxkD5OzML0q) that allows writing queries about [NPO&#39;s](https://link.springer.com/article/10.1007/s12021-022-09566-7) core connectivity knowledge in a simplified manner.
 The key objective of Simple SCKAN is to support simplicity while writing and testing the queries against NPO's complex, axiom-level connectivity statements.
 Simple SCKAN adds that query-friendly abstraction layer on top of the SCKAN.

 - [Accessing Simple SCKAN](#accessing-simple-sckan)
 - [Running Simple SCKAN Queries in Stardog](#running-simple-sckan-queries-in-stardog)